Elfstedentocht

-The Elfstedentocht (/nl/; West Frisian: Alvestêdetocht /fy/, English: Eleven cities tour) is a long-distance tour skating event on natural ice, almost 200 km long, which is held both as a speed skating competition (with 300 contestants) and a leisure tour (with 16,000 skaters).
+The Elfstedentocht (/nl/; Alvestêdetocht /fy/; lit. 'eleven cities tour') is a long-distance tour skating event on natural ice, almost 200 km long, which is held both as a speed skating competition (with 300 contestants) and a leisure tour (with 16,000 skaters).
 The Elfstedentocht is the biggest ice-skating tour in the world.

 The tour is held in the province of Friesland in the north of the Netherlands, leading past all eleven historical cities of the province.
 The tour is held at most once a year, only when the natural ice along the entire course is at least 15 cm thick; sometimes on consecutive years, other times with gaps that may exceed 20 years.
 When the ice is suitable, the tour is announced and starts within 48 hours.

 The Elfstedentocht has been declared to be in danger of "extinction" due to climate change.
 In the past 50 years, the Elfstedentocht has taken place only three times, most recently in 1997.